 Does Insurance Cover IVF: What you Need to Know

-The cost of in vitro fertilization (IVF) can be a significant concern for many people pursuing fertility treatments.
-A common question is whether insurance will help cover the expenses.
-The answer depends on a variety of factors, including where you live, the type of insurance you have, and your specific policy.
+The cost of in vitro fertilization (IVF) can be a major concern for individuals and couples pursuing fertility treatment.
+Whether insurance will help cover those costs depends on several factors, including state laws, employer benefits, and the structure of your insurance plan.

 What Does Insurance Cover?